chanslor/ESP32-2432S028R/README.md

 ![River Levels Display](mock01.jpg)

 A whitewater kayaking river monitoring system that displays USGS river gauge data on an ESP32-2432S028R development board (also known as "Cheap Yellow Display" or CYD).
-Designed for paddlers to quickly check river conditions at a glance.
+Designed for paddlers to quickly check river conditions at a glance while not on the river.

 ## Hardware